rise8-us/delivery-playbooks/docs/content/plays/product/value-stream-mapping.md

 > *"VSM gives us the lens to diagnose noise in delivery and rewire teams for continuous value flow."*

-#### The difference between Value Stream vs. Process Map Perspectives
+#### The difference between Value Stream vs. Process Map perspectives

 Value stream perspectives should focus on the macro view of the system.
 This is where we are thinking about strategic "what" and "why" conversations with leaderhip based on the organizations context.
 They're typically broader in scope, involve cross-functional handoffs, and have longer lead times.
 Some examples coule be: